AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

     await delay(3000);

-    // if SideChain index has a MainChain height greater than validateTokenInfoExist's let heightDone = false;
+    // if dAppChain index has a MainChain height greater than validateTokenInfoExist's let heightDone = false;

     while (!heightDone) {